 - Dukeries Brewery Tap

 The bar and micro brewery are located in the same building in Worksop town centre, there are usually five real ales available plus a selection of ciders ,lager, spirits etc, normally Dukeries but occasionally guest ales are featured.
 Live music is featured on Friday and Saturday evenings.
 There are occasional private events so it is advisable to phone up before visiting.

 20, Park Street

-A modern tasteful refurbishment to this L shaped single roomed little ale house that serves quality real ales, specialised gins, spirits and wine.
+A modern tasteful refurbishment to this L shaped single roomed little ale house that serves quality real ales from the Fuggle Bunny Brew House, specialised gins, spirits and wine.
 Opened 18th August 2017 and is now firmly established attracting a cosmopolitan clientele.
-The real ales rotate but are all from the award winning Fuggle Bunny Brew House Ltd at Halfway near Sheffield.
+The three real ales rotate but are always from Fuggle Bunny.
+The pub is ideally situated if you have visited the cinema.
 Please note the opening times.

 1 Prospect Precinct, Gloucester Road